Catholic Church in Nigeria: Demographics

 Christianity was followed by an estimated 46.18% of the Nigerian population in 2020; one-quarter of Christians in Nigeria are Catholic (12.39% of the country's population).

-In the same year, over 9,500 priests and 6,500 nuns served over 4,000 parishes.
+In the same year, over 9,500 priests and 6,500 religious sisters served over 4,000 parishes.

+Church of the Agudas

+Old communities of Catholics in the country include those of some Yorubas of the South-West, who are known in the Yoruba language as Ijo Aguda (lit.
+"Church of the Agudas") due to their historic connection to the Brazilian Nigerian community.
+The link between these Brazilians, commonly called Agudas, and the wider community of Yoruba Catholics dates back to the establishment of a group of lay believers in Lagos in the decades prior to the construction of the Holy Cross Cathedral in the city in 1881.